Patrick Henry High School (Ashland, Virginia)

-Patrick Henry High School is a public high school in Ashland, Virginia in Hanover County.
-The name of the school, as well as the name of its literary publications, The Voice, The Spark, and The Orator, reference the history of American Founding Father Patrick Henry.
+Patrick Henry High School is a public high school in Ashland, Virginia, United States.
+Opened in 1959, it is one of four high schools in Hanover County Public Schools and serves the rural western and northern portions of Hanover County.
+The school is named for Founding Father Patrick Henry, who lived in Hanover County, and its literary publications, The Voice, The Spark, and The Orator, also reference him.
+Chris Martinez is the principal.